ArdianaLeek/VodRecovery/README.md

 * **SullyGnome Note:**  vod retrieval for SullyGnome assumes the year is the current year as there is no year indication on the website when looking at a particlular stream.

 # Downloading of M3U8 links
 * **MUST** have [FFmpeg](https://github.com/FFmpeg/FFmpeg) properly installed.
 * In order to download an M3U8 choose option 6 in the main menu and input the M3U8 link.
 * The file name will be derived from the m3u8 link and the downloaded vod can be found in Documents folder.

+# Downloading of M3U8 links (trimmed vod - start/end time specified by the user)
+* **MUST** have [FFmpeg](https://github.com/FFmpeg/FFmpeg) properly installed.
+* In order to download an M3U8 choose option 6 in the main menu and input the M3U8 link.
+* The file name will be derived from the m3u8 link and the downloaded vod can be found in Documents folder.